-Note that, by default, a DHT put(key, value) operation appends the value to other existing values stored for that key.
-This approach might be unscalable as the node responsible for the key corresponding to a large domain has to store a large number of values.
+Note that storing IP addresses of all nodes in a domain is unnecessary and might be infeasible for large domains.
 We do not need a get() operation to return all IP addresses stored for a domain but any or few values will suffice.
 So, instead of storing all values, we store only a few for each domain and use a FIFO policy to purge the list as new IP addresses are inserted.

-2.5 Maintaining Consistent Leafsets
+2.4 Maintaining Consistent Leafsets

 Note that although mechanisms described in the previous section provide one way for rendezvous between nodes in same domain, they do not guarantee that a new joining node always finds other nodes in its domain.
-For example, if nodes in a new domain concurrently join an existing ADHT, they might not find each other during the join phase and might use some node outside their domain as the bootstrap node, which can lead to an incorrect leafset state.
+For example, if nodes in a new domain concurrently join an existing ADHT, they might not find each other during the join phase and might use some node outside their domain as the bootstrap node, which can leaf to incorrect leafset state.
 We illustrate this in Figure 5(a) where two nodes A and B in domain cs.utexas.edu join concurrently using some nodes outside cs.utexas.edu as bootstrap nodes.
 Hence, the leafset tables of these nodes end up in an incorrect state leading to the violation of path convergence.
 In our system, we ensure path convergence and path locality properties are met by using the following mechanism - each node periodically searches for other nodes in all domains that it is part of using DHT-based method, contacts those nodes, and corrects any incorrect entries in its routing table or leafset tables.
 In the following, we first describe the Zippering mechanism that is useful for any DHT to handle partitions and then describe how we use this to achieve leafset consistency in ADHT.

-Zippering for Mending Partitions Several DHT systems, like SkipNet [7] and Willow [14], provide a way to merge partitioned components.
+Zippering for Mending Partitions Several DHT systems, like SkipNet [5] and Willow [10], provide a way to merge partitioned components.
 In Pastry, nodes periodically perform a leafset maintenance task where each node checks for the liveness of its leafset table entries and broadcasts its current leafset to members of that leafset if it finds any dead entries.
 Though this maintenance protocol is appropriate to mend machine crash failures, it fails during network partitions, leading to possible partitions in the DHT.
 Even after the network heals, Pastry does not have a mechanism where these different partitions can merge back together.

 To mend partitions in a DHT, we need a way to rendezvous between nodes in those partitions and a way to merge a partition with another after a node in a partition discovers a node in the second partition.
 In ADHT, nodes keep a log of dead nodes and occasionally ping them to check if they became alive.
-The entries in the log expire after a certain timeout period, TdeadNodePurge.
+The entries in the log expire after a certain timeout period, $T{deadNodePurge}$ .
 Also we provide an interface for manually initiated rendezvous.
-This mechanism will ensure the rendezvous between nodes in different partitions after network failures lasting shorter than TdeadNodePurge.
-For longer network failures, we provide an interface for an administrator to initiate the rendezvous.
-This interface also allows administrators to merge two separately formed DHTs into a single DHT.